 Some camera brands, like ALPA, provides manual high precision focusing rings with as many as 270 entries (over 270 degree turn).
 It may be desirable to match the distance scale of the app with that of the lens.
 In many/most cases you use the app in the way that you set the depth of field edges and read the resulting (exact) focus distance rather than the other way around.
 In that case you don't really need to match the focus distance scale with your lens.
 If you still want to do it here's how.

 Those 270 entries on the ring are way too many for a scroller (it becomes very slow to operate), and most of those entries make up for very close distances (with resulting ultra-short depth of field) which isn't the main field of use for the app.
-So we don't want an exact copy, but rather have the long distance entries, and then merged into more reasonably spaced entries on shorter distances.
-This is taken care of automatically if you set the distance scale to "Optimal".
+Thus, an exact copy is not the best, but rather just have the long distance entries, and then merge in more reasonably spaced entries on shorter distances.
+This is done automatically automatically when the distance scale is set to "Optimal".

-The remaining work to match the lens scale is to find out the effective focal length of the lens, the lens step between each scale mark, and the nodal point separation.
+The remaining work for matching the lens scale is to find out the effective focal length of the lens, the lens step between each scale mark, and the nodal point separation.

-Even if a lens is called "120mm", its effective focal length is generally slightly different, say "123.4mm".
-You can generally find the effective focal length in the technical data, and it's this focal length you then should enter for the lens (you can enter a separate display focal length).
+Even if a lens is called "120 mm", its effective focal length is usually slightly different, for example "123.4 mm".
+You can often find the effective focal length in the technical data, and this is what you should enter for the lens (you can enter a separate display focal length).
 If you use ALPA, there's already a bundled database with most of ALPA's lenses and their effective focal lengths, so you can simply add lenses through that.

-Note that if you don't intend to match the distance scale with that of a lens it's generally not important to use the effective focal length, as it only changes depth of field with a few percent, but if you're a perfectionist you may still want to do it.
+Note that if you don't intend to match the distance scale with that of a lens it's not necessary to use the effective focal length as it only changes depth of field with a few percent.
+Some may want mathematical perfection just for the sake of it though.

 Then you need the minimum lens step, which can be harder to find.
 That is how many µm the lens is shifted between each scale mark.
-If it's the same for all your lenses you can use the global "minimum lens step" setting, otherwise you need to enter it specifically per lens that differs from the global setting.
+If it's the same for all your lenses you can use the global "minimum lens step" setting, otherwise you need to enter it for each lens that has a different step than the global setting.

 Finally you need to have the nodal point separation, that is the distance between the front and back nodal points.
 Again this can be hard to find.

-If you do this right the long distance entries should match (due to rounding and the exactness of the technical data you got it may differ a tiny amount still).
-If you want to match the whole scale you need to set the "fixed steps from infinity" to "near limit", and set the "minimum distance step" to zero, but that's not recommended.
-Try to keep the number of entries in the distance scale below about 60 entries.
+If you do this correctly the long distance entries should match (due to rounding and limited precision of the technical data you got it may differ a tiny amount still).
+If you want to match the whole scale you need to set the "fixed steps from infinity" to "near limit", and set the "minimum distance step" to zero, but that's not recommended as it ends up in a huge amount of entries in the distance scale.
+Try to keep the number of entries to about 60 or less.

 This app has an advanced circle of confusion (CoC) configuration.
 You can read more about it in the specific section about depth of field and circle of confusion.
 It's highly recommended to read that before changing the default configuration.